P403n1x87/austin-tui/README.md

 like its PID, the command line used to invoke it, as well as a plot of the amount of CPU and memory that is being used by it, in a system-monitor style.

+To know more about how the TUI itself was made, have a read through [The Austin TUI Way to Resourceful Text-based User Interfaces].

 # Installation

 Austin TUI can be installed directly from PyPI with